 Following is an example of how the student loan interest rate calendar works.
-If for example, you are a graduate student, your interest rate on any “Non PLUS” Federal student loan disbursed before June 30, 2022 would be 5.28%.
-After July 1, 2022 the interest rates will rise to approximately 6.43%.
+If for example, you are a graduate student, your student loan interest rate on any “Non PLUS” Federal student loan disbursed before June 30, 2023 would be 6.54%.
+After July 1, 2023 the interest rates will rise to approximately 7.54%.

 Current Federal student loan interest rates are as follows:

 PLUS interest rates: 7.54%

 If you know you will need to borrow more money after June 2023 and have not yet max out how much you can borrow, then you may want to contemplate the following strategy:

 If you are currently not taking out the maximum in student loans this semester/quarter, you may want to max this out anyway and put the extra money you don’t currently need in the bank for now.